paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 164

-**Texto original:**
-A company has two applications: a sender application that sends messages with payloads to be processed and a processing application intended to receive the messages.
-The company wants to implement an AWS service to handle messages between the two applications.
-Which solution meets these requirements and is the MOST operationally efficient?

-**Tradução:**
 Uma empresa tem duas aplicações: uma aplicação remetente que envia mensagens com cargas úteis para serem processadas e uma aplicação de processamento destinada a receber as mensagens.
 A empresa quer implementar um serviço AWS para gerenciar as mensagens entre as duas aplicações.
 Qual solução atende a esses requisitos e é a MAIS eficiente operacionalmente?